 Philip Hughes served as the United States Ambassador to Barbados and the Eastern Caribbean from November 1990 until July 1993.
 Prior to this ambassadorial appointment, he served as Executive Secretary of the National Security Council during 1989 and 1990.

-Ambassador Hughes was awarded the Secretary of Defense’s Medal for Distinguished Public Service in 1985 and the George Washington Patriot Award of the Sons of the Revolution of the State of New York in 2009.
+Ambassador Hughes was awarded the Secretary of Defense’s Medal for Distinguished Public Service in 1985; the George Washington Patriot Award of the Sons of the Revolution of the State of New York in 2009; and the Puentes de las Americas Award of the Centro de Estudios Americanos of Buenos Aires in 2018.
 He is married to Victoria A. Knipper Hughes.

 Amb.
 Hughes holds a B.A. degree in Political Science from the University of Dayton (1972), an M.A. in Law and Diplomacy from the Fletcher School of Law and Diplomacy, Tufts University (1974 and 1975), and an M.P.A. degree from the JFK School of Government, Harvard University (1978).
 He has attended courses at the London School of Economics (1973) and the Diplomatic Academy of Vienna (1974).